-Here at Sign-Up.to we see 5,000 email subscribers as something of a threshold.
+5,000 email subscribers is something of a threshold.
 Of course you only need 1 email address to send a campaign, but as your subscribers grow you’ll see both an economy of scale and an increase in benefit from some of more advanced email features at your disposal.
 Here’s why.

 For established businesses of between £1 and £50m turnover, 5,000 fully opted-in subscribers is above average – various studies put the average at around 3,500 to 4,000.
-But that’s not to say that 5,000 is a particularly large subscriber database – it’s not.
-Many businesses operate with far larger numbers, but with 5,000 subscribers you’ve reached something of a critical mass and, when it comes to email marketing, things start to get really interesting.
+But that’s not to say that 5,000 is a particularly large subscriber database.
+It’s not.
+Of course many businesses operate with far larger numbers, but with 5,000 subscribers you’ve reached something of a critical mass and, when it comes to email marketing, things start to get really interesting.

 Why?
 Well for several reasons.

 Firstly, churn.
-People move, become inactive and unsubscribe, so expect your data to decay over time – around 3-4% per month would be typical.
+People move, become inactive and unsubscribe, so you should expect your data to decay over time – around 3-4% per month would be typical.
 But with 5,000 or more subscribers, and assuming a fairly regular level of contact and an established acquisition strategy, natural losses from your database will be manageable and won’t significantly impact your activity.
 That means that you can really start to develop the relationship you have with your subscribers through a concerted and regular schedule of communication.

 Secondly, engagement.
-It can be, and often is, more, but we know that on average only 23% of subscribers will open and 4% actively engage with your campaigns.
-With 5,000+ subscribers that’s typically over 1,000 readers and 200 active clickers.
+It can be, and often is, more, but we know that on average only around 25% of subscribers will open and 4% actively engage with your campaigns.
+With 5,000+ subscribers that’s typically 1,000 readers and 200 active clickers.
 Again, assuming you’re sending fairly regularly that’s a healthy level of interest in your products and services.
-With typical ROI from email marketing at greater than 20% that’s more than just a subsistence business, that’s a recipe for sustainable growth.
+With typical ROI from email marketing anywhere between 40 and 70% that’s more than just a subsistence business, that’s a recipe for sustainable growth.

 And finally, Marketing Automation.
-Again, automating campaigns like birthday offers, confirmations and renewals can (and in our view, should) be done with any number of subscribers, but as your audience grows the benefit of automation progressively expands from a benefit of consistency to one of increased efficiency.
-It’s true for any size of database but manually managing regular campaigns to more than 5,000 subscribers will inevitably lead to error and missed opportunity.
+Again, automating campaigns like birthday offers, confirmations and renewals could (and in our view, should) be done with any number of subscribers, but as your audience grows the benefit of automation progressively expands from simply a benefit of consistency to one of significantly increased efficiency.
+It’s true for any size of database but manually managing campaigns like welcomes and birthdays to more than 5,000 subscribers will inevitably lead to error and missed opportunity.
 Automation is the classic case of create once, use many times.
-So if you are in the 5,000 club, it’s time to get automated,
+So if you are in the 5,000 club, it’s definitely time to get automated.